 Pippin Drysdale’s art practice extends over four decades.
 She is widely acclaimed as one of Australia’s foremost ceramic artists with works held in major collections nationally and internationally, with works collected for many years by the Duke of Devonshire for the Chatsworth collection.
 In 2008 she was named a Master of Australian Craft by the Australia Council for the Arts and in 2015 the West Australian Government conferred on her the Living Treasure Award.
-Curtin University of Technology will award her an honorary doctorate later in 2019.
+Curtin University of Technology awarded her an honorary doctorate in February 2020.